 As discussed in Rauh (2022), the state relies very heavily on personal income taxes to generate revenues.
-In fact, over 60% of total revenues derived from personal income tax in six of the last seven budget cycles.
+In fact, over 60 percent of total revenues derived from personal income tax in six of the last seven budget cycles.
 Figure 1 shows that these personal income tax revenues have grown significantly over the last two decades.
-From 2003 to 2020, income tax revenues more than tripled in real terms, growing from just \$32 billion to nearly \$111 billion in 2015 dollars according to California Franchise Tax Board (FTB) data.
-Income taxes increased over this time period from 30.7% to 72.7% of total taxes in California, and from 1.6% to 4.2% of GDP, as seen in Table 1.
+From calendar year 2003 to calendar year 2020, income tax revenues more than tripled in real terms, growing from just \$32 billion to nearly \$111 billion in 2015 dollars according to California Franchise Tax Board data.
+Income taxes increased over this time period from 44.6 percent to 59.7 percent of total taxes in California, as seen in table 1.